open-telemetry/semantic-conventions/docs/general/naming.md

 Two attributes, two metrics, or two events MUST NOT share the same name.
 Different entities (attribute and metric, metric and event) MAY share the same name.

-Attributes, metric, events, or other named entities SHOULD NOT be removed from semantic conventions regardless of their maturity level.
+Attributes, metrics, and events SHOULD NOT be removed from semantic conventions regardless of their maturity level.
 When the convention is renamed or no longer recommended, it SHOULD be deprecated.